 are not naturally available in blue, these flowers still remain a popular choice for weddings, whether we are

 A blue flower bridal bouquet is a perfect addition to a white or cream wedding dress.
-The most popular choice for a blue flowers bridal bouquet are Holland dyed blue roses.
+The most popular choice for a bridal bouquet are Holland dyed blue roses.
 These flowers are actually white roses which have been grown in blue dye.

 Even if you might consider it a challenge to find the appropriate flowers for your wedding, it will definitely worth the effort.
-Blue flowers will add a touch of royalty and distinction that will make that special day an unforgettable one.
+Blue will add a touch of royalty and distinction that will make that special day an unforgettable one.

 Types of Blue Flowers

 The blue tulip which offers the most vibrating shade of blue combined with cool purple is the “Blue Aimable” variety.
 Another variety of blue tulips which is as close to blue flowers as it gets is the “Synaeda Blue Tulip”, whose petals are lavender blue with a thin white fringe.